hypo69/hypo/docs/gemini/out/en/doc/src/suppliers/locator.md

 ```

-This demonstrates nested structure within the `attribute` key, allowing more complex retrieval logic to be defined.
+This demonStartes nested structure within the `attribute` key, allowing more complex retrieval logic to be defined.